offensive-packaging/documentation/wireshark/index.md

    -d                     remove packet if duplicate (window == 5).
    -D <dup window>        remove packet if duplicate; configurable <dup window>.
                           Valid <dup window> values are 0 to 1000000.
-                          NOTE: A <dup window> of 0 with -v (verbose option) is useful to print MD5 hashes.
+                          NOTE: A <dup window> of 0 with -V (verbose option) is useful to print MD5 hashes.
    -w <dup time window>   remove packet if duplicate packet is found EQUAL TO OR
                           LESS THAN <dup time window> prior to current packet.
                           A <dup time window> is specified in relative seconds (e.g. 0.000001).
-            NOTE: The use of the 'Duplicate packet removal' options with other editcap options except -v may not always work as expected.
+            NOTE: The use of the 'Duplicate packet removal' options with other editcap options except -V may not always work as expected.
             Specifically the -r, -t or -S options will very likely NOT have the desired effect if combined with the -d, -D or -w.
    --skip-radiotap-header skip radiotap header when checking for packet duplicates.